strata/frontend/docs/content-model.md

 Another common use case is listing taxonomies separately, for example, if you want to list of categories.

+### Array

+An array contains multiple fixed content fields.
+Think about multiple entries, each of which have the same number of fields.
+This is also known as a _repeater_ field in a CMS.

+Each entry in the array must contain the same number of content fields.

 ### Flexible content

+Flexible content is similar to an array but allows for different sets of content fields which the user can add in any order.
+We call these sets of content fields _components_.
+This is also known as a _block_ in a CMS.

+Flexible content can contain multiple components, in any order the user chooses.

-Flexible content is where it gets a little complex!
-The benefit of the content field approach is that each content type has a strict set of content fields a user can enter content into.
-This is great for providing structured content but fails to give any flexibility to the user.
+The benefit of this approach is that each component has a strict set of content fields which can be used to structure content, yet still giving the user the freedom to mix and match components to create interesting page content.

-A common requirement is to allow users to build up a page of a number of different components, or blocks, of content.
 For example, you may add a full-width image, followed by a text block, followed by a quotation block.

-The idea is the user can add these components in any order.
-This gives flexibility of layout, while still controlling the content by providing fixed fields for each component for the user to fill in.
+This gives flexibility of layout, while still providing structured content.

 #### Components